-The Company assesses its market risk exposures through a number of factors including: exposure by asset class; credit rating of counterparties; asset liability mismatch due to divergence in duration and currency exposures; and concentration exposures.
-In addition stress and scenario analysis is undertaken to assess market risk exposures.
+The Company assesses its market risk exposures through several factors including: exposure by asset class; credit rating of counterparties; asset liability mismatch due to divergence in duration and currency exposures; and concentration exposures.
+In addition, stress and scenario analysis is undertaken to assess market risk exposures.